ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-08-aws-sysops-elasticache.md

 ## Redis
-Redis Single threaded; generally scale UP with larger instances OR scale out with more READ replicas
+Single threaded; generally scale UP with larger instances OR scale out with more READ replicas

 | **Metric**  | **Description**  |**Solution**  |
 |:-----------------------------------------|:--------------------------------------------------------|:----------------------|